sagarkarki136/All-simple-projects/README.md

  - Model: InceptionResnetV2

  - Result : It gives 100% accuracy on the test set and vaidation set.
-Further seting this up with a face detector (one of my up coming projects) we can use this for real time detection .
-This can be done even now with opencv's or any other deep learning package's free face detection software clubbed with my model.
+Further seting this up with a face detector we can use this for real time detection .
+This can be done even now with opencv's or any other deep learning package's free face detection software or build your own detector with the help of my face detector notebooks clubbed with mask and non mask classifier model.

 ## 4.Gun detection:
   - This project is built to increase the security .
 The project aims at detecting guns from the image or video and this can further clubbed with alarm system or other security measures